oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

-Additionally, when Istio support is enabled for a domain, the operator ensure that the Istio sidecar is not injected into the introspector job's pods.
+Additionally, when Istio support is enabled for a domain, the operator ensures that the Istio sidecar is not injected into the introspector job's pods.

 ### Apply the domain resource yaml